Buying a new set of darts requires many considerations. Choosing a set of flights on the other hand generally does not.

 Fast flights tend to be longer than slower flights and typically have a reduced surface area; this results in increased airspeed due to a more efficient aerodynamic profile.
 In other words, fast flights cut through the air more aggressively than their slower counterparts.

-Players with hard throws generally prefer faster flights and work exceptionally well with shorter barrels models and shorter shaft lengths.
+Players with hard throws generally prefer faster flights and work exceptionally well with shorter barrel models and shorter shaft lengths.

 Flights that possess larger surface areas and have shorter overall lengths are typically considered Slow Flights.
 The slower speeds attained by these flights result in more open, arching trajectories, which make slow flights perfect for players that have more controlled throws.